EE 109 - Spring 2026 Introduction to Embedded Systems

 Task 1: Write the Splash Screen

-All EE109 labs from now on should have splash screen that shows your name and the which lab it is.
+All EE109 labs from now on should have a splash screen on the LCD that shows your name and the which lab it is.

 1. In the lab5.c file, add code to iniitialize the LCD module by calling the lcd_init function.